shwezr/LabelConnector/README.md

 \
 \
 After copy-pasting a group of Nodes, they're all selected.
-Just hit **F8** to connect them all.
+Just hit **A** to connect them all.

 ![Create Connect 01](./.pictures/LabelConnectorConnect01.png)
 ![Create Connect 02](./.pictures/LabelConnectorConnect02.png)